google/low_volume_skus/README.md

 1. If capitalised offer_ids are used - script must be adjusted based on the naming convention as Ads API converting offer_id values to lowercase which will cause mismatch during supplemental feed processing.
+Please use PRODUCT_ID_CAPITALISED flag to convert offer_id's to upper case.

 ## Licensing